Max Planck Institute for Molecular Genetics, Berlin

 Developmental and Evolutionary Biology & GeneticsImmunobiology and Infection Biology & Medicine

 Type of Job

-The Max Planck Institute for Molecular Genetics is an international research institute with approx. 250 employees, working in the field of medical genomics.
-A special focus lies on genome analysis of man and other organisms.
+The Max Planck Institute for Molecular Genetics is an international research institute with approx. 250 employees, working in the field of molecular genetics.
+A special focus lies on functional genomics of man and other organisms.

 The Max Planck Research Group "Epigenomics" (Head: Dr. Ho-Ryun Chung) combines both experimental and computational approaches to unravel the impact of chromatin structure and modifications on transcriptional regulation.
 The group offers an interdisciplinary environment to complement existing skills in experimental or computational analyses.